nmurilo/mxcheck/README.md

 # mxcheck
-mxcheck is a simple tool to check SPF and DMARC configuration for a single or a list of domains The motivation to write thit tool was APT43.
+mxcheck is a simple tool to check SPF and DMARC configuration for a single or a list of domains The motivation to write this tool was APT43.

 Usage: mt [ -h host |  -f domainlist_file ]